 Self-check:

-• If you have a fuel pressure gauge ($25 at most parts stores), the test is direct: connect it to the fuel rail test port, key on (without cranking), and check if pressure reaches spec (varies by car, usually 40-60 psi).
+- With a fuel pressure gauge ($25), connect it to the rail test port, key on without cranking, and check pressure against spec (usually 40-60 psi).
 Low pressure with a healthy-sounding pump = clogged filter.

-The fuel pump is the electric motor inside (or sometimes outside) your fuel tank that pushes gasoline to the engine at the right pressure.
-When it dies, the engine cranks all day and never fires — no fuel reaches the injectors.
-Fuel pumps usually fail in two patterns: a sudden total death (no warning, just one day the car won't start), or a gradual decline with increasingly bad symptoms (longer cranks, stalling in hot weather, intermittent no-starts that work after waiting 20 minutes — heat is a major enemy of fuel pump motors).
+The fuel pump is the electric motor in (or on) the tank that pushes gas to the engine at pressure.
+When it dies, the engine cranks all day and never fires.
+Pumps fail in two patterns: sudden total death (no warning, one day it just won't start), or gradual decline (longer cranks, hot-weather stalling, intermittent no-starts that work after a 20-minute wait — heat is the enemy of pump motors).

 This is one of the most common crank-no-start causes on cars over 100,000 miles, and it's the most expensive thing in the "common" category.

 Self-check: The "prime test" is decisive and free.
-Sit in the driver's seat in a quiet space.
-Turn the key to "On" — that's one click before "Start" — but do not crank.
-Listen carefully at the rear of the car or near the back seat (where the fuel tank is).
-You should hear a faint 2-3 second whir or buzz as the pump primes the fuel rail.
-Turn off the key, repeat the test.
-If you hear nothing at all, the pump isn't getting power or is dead.
-If you hear the whir clearly, the pump is at least alive — though it could still be making low pressure (which needs a fuel pressure gauge to confirm).
+Turn the key to "On" — one click before "Start" — but do not crank, and listen at the rear where the tank is.
+You should hear a faint 2-3 second whir as the pump primes.
+If you hear nothing, the pump has no power or is dead — but check the relay first (cause #3), because a $15 relay produces this exact silence.
+A clear whir means the pump is at least alive, though it could still be making low pressure (a gauge confirms).

-Also: a long delay between turning the key on and the pump priming, or a weak/quiet whir, suggests the pump is on its way out.
+A long delay before the pump primes, or a weak, quiet whir, also suggests the pump is on its way out.

-The crankshaft position sensor is a small electronic component that tells the engine computer exactly where the crankshaft is at any moment — which cylinder is at top dead center, which is firing, when to fire the spark plug, when to open the injector.
-Without that signal, the engine computer doesn't know how to fire anything.
-So fuel and spark either don't happen, or happen at the wrong time, and the engine cranks endlessly without catching.
+The crankshaft position sensor tells the engine computer exactly where the crankshaft is — which cylinder is at top dead center, when to fire the plug, when to open the injector.
+Without that signal, the computer doesn't know how to fire anything, so fuel and spark either don't happen or happen at the wrong time, and the engine cranks endlessly without catching.

 Crankshaft sensors are notorious for heat-related failures: they work fine cold, then fail when the engine warms up, then work again once everything cools.
 This produces the maddening "car won't start when hot but starts after waiting an hour" pattern that drives owners crazy.
 The sensor is usually $50-$150, but accessing it can be deeply buried on some engines.